gdsbook/book/notebooks/08_point_pattern_analysis.md

 Consider our second problem: cluttering.
 When too many photos are concentrated in some areas of, plotting opaque dots on top of one another can make it hard to discern any pattern and explore its nature.
 For example, in the middle of the map, towards the right, there appears to be the highest concentration of pictures taken; the sheer amount of dots on the maps in some parts obscures whether all of that area receives as many pics or whether, within there, some places receive a particularly high degree of attention.

 One solution to get around cluttering relates to what we referred to earlier as moving from {ref}`"tables to surfaces" <ch03-surfaces_as_tables>`.
 We can now recast this approach as a *spatial* or *2-dimensional histogram*.
 Here, we generate a regular grid (either squared or hexagonal), count how many dots fall within each grid cell, and present it as we would any other choropleth.
-This is attractive because it is simple, intuitive and, if fine enough, the regular grid removes some of the area distortions choropleths may induce.
+This is attractive because it is simple, intuitive and, if fine enough, the regular grid removes some of the area distortions choropleth maps may induce.
 For this illustration, let us use use hexagonal binning (sometimes called hexbin) because it has slightly nicer properties than squared grids, such as less shape distortion and more regular connectivity between cells.
 Creating a hexbin 2-d histogram is straightforward in Python using the `hexbin` function:

 ```python